 As you may have experienced, technology changes are often easier than organizational changes.

-Your team will need new skills for these emerging capabilities.
+Your team will need new skills for these emerging capabilities:

 Conventional PIM platforms focus on storing and managing basic product data.

-PXDC sits on our multidomain platform, letting you manage product data alongside customer, supplier and location information in a unified system.
+PXDC transforms product information into rich, dynamic experiences that drive customer engagement and business growth.
+It sits on our multidomain platform, letting you manage product data alongside customer, supplier and location information in a unified system.

 Instead of retrofitting legacy systems, you get a complete platform purpose-built for AI integration, composable architecture, regulatory compliance and a lot more.